FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 Tart acidity, honey/berry like sweetness, very sweet, caramel finish, trace of bitterness (spicy?), very tasty

 Brewed with a V60.
 The coffee has a predominant acidity with a very pleasant sweetness.
 The sweetness tastes berry like combined with the tart acidity.
 There is also a trace of bitterness reminiscent of that slight bitterness one might perceive with toasted spices and is very pleasant.
 This is a very lightly roasted coffee and needs to be brewed as hot as possible and with a higher ratio; otherwise it is possible to get very grassy/vegetable flavors and/or a unpalatable acidity.

+### Tasting Notes on 5-2-2021:
+Very sweet, honey, mellow tang of acidity, slight bitterness on the finish, grapefruit

+Brewed with V60, 20 grams coffee, 320 grams water.
+Very light roast with little bitterness before it leads into astringency.
+Work well with or without the bitterness.
+Without the bitterness it taste very sweet and fruity, but with the bitterness there is a bit more depth (flavors reminiscent of grapefruit peel and spices).

+### Tasting Notes on 5-3-2021:
+Sweet, slight tangy acidity, slight vegetle/grassy

+V60 brew with 20 grams coffee, 320 grams water.
+There is a green/grassy underdeveloped roast taste, probably needs to ground finer.